 There is no doubt the retail environment is tough and has a tremendous impact on the beauty business.
-However, there is a cause and effect to why this is happening.
-Mr. Leonard Lauder always said that beauty advisors (BAs) are the frontline of the business because BAs have first-hand experience with consumers.
+However, there is a cause and effect on why this is happening.
+Mr. Leonard Lauder always said that beauty advisors (BAs) are the frontline of the business because BAs have the first-hand experience with consumers.
 While it is true, it is important to add that BAs or demonstrators are also responsible for pushing products to the finish line—SALES.

 If the BAs are not properly trained, it has an impact to your bottom line.
 In this article, I want to share some recent personal experiences with beauty advisors and demonstrators and some suggestions on how to PREVENT lost sales.
 We all have our role in the beauty eco-system.
 Product Developers like me spend a lot of time researching and creating innovative products.
 Marketers invest massive budgets promoting the brand and products.
 The BA’s role is to take it to the finish line and close the sale.
 Sales cure-all.